Aliases for USP5 Gene

 GeneCards Summary for USP5 Gene

 USP5 (Ubiquitin Specific Peptidase 5 (Isopeptidase T)) is a Protein Coding gene.
 Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis.
-GO annotations related to this gene include ubiquitin thiolesterase activity and omega peptidase activity.
+GO annotations related to this gene include cysteine-type endopeptidase activity and ubiquitinyl hydrolase activity.
 An important paralog of this gene is USP13.

 UniProtKB/Swiss-Prot for USP5 Gene